Global Lockdown Tightens As Virus Deaths Mount - UrduPoint

 France however reported its highest daily number of deaths since the outbreak began, saying 418 more people had died in hospital.

-- 'Nothing to eat' - Britain and Italy both warned at the weekend that measures to prevent the spread of the disease would be in place for months to come.
+- 'Nothing to eat' - Britain and Italy both warned at the weekend that measures to prevent disease spread would be in place for months to come.

-In Britain the disease has hit high profile figures including Prime Minister Boris Johnson and heir to the throne Prince Charles, who was out of virus isolation, according to royal officials.
+In Britain COVID-19 has hit high profile figures including Prime Minister Boris Johnson and heir to the throne Prince Charles, who was out of virus isolation, according to royal officials.

-In Israel, meanwhile, Prime Minister Benjamin Netanyahu became the latest world leader to go into isolation and German Chancellor Angela Merkel's third coronavirus test came back negative.
+In Israel, meanwhile, Prime Minister Benjamin Netanyahu became the latest world leader to enter isolation and German Chancellor Angela Merkel's third coronavirus test came back negative.

 The lockdowns are causing hardship across the world but particularly in impoverished cities in Africa and Asia.